Tracon for International Guests

-The event weekend starts with Gaming Friday, which concentrates on electronic gaming, and continues with the main event for saturday and sunday.
+The event weekend starts with Friday Games Fest, which concentrates on electronic gaming, and continues with the main event for saturday and sunday.
 The main event concentrates on anime, cosplay and role-playing, and offers a variety of competitions, presentations, lectures, concerts, workshops, community meetings and shows.
 During the main event also the park around Tampere Hall is filled with activities, cosplay and music.

 How to come?

 Tracon's venue, Tampere Hall, is located in city of Tampere, in a walking distance (700m) from the central railway station and bus station (900m).
 Tampere is less than a two-hour train trip away from Helsinki-Vantaa airport, and about two-hour trip away from Helsinki central railway station.

 Practical info: More about location, tickets and other pracical info can be found here.
 Remember to be quick!
 The tickets sell out in about 24 hours after the ticket sales are opened.

 For artists and vendors: Interested in coming to merchant's hall, artesans area or artists alley to display your art and merchandise?
 More info about applying for these can be found here.